spk121/guile-gi/README.md

 information provided by those libraries.

 This is alpha code.
 It is lightly documented.
-The API is stabilizing, but, may still change.
+The API is stabilizing, but may still be subject to change.

 Guile GI has two primary components.